bluenviron/goroslib/README.md

 msg-import --rospackage=my_package mymessage.msg
 ```

-#### How can i compile nodes for another OS?
+### How can i compile nodes for another operating system?

-To compile a node for another OS, it's enough to follow the standard Golang procedure for cross-compiling, that consists in setting the `GOOS` and `GOARCH` environment variables according to the target machine.
+To compile a node for another OS, it's enough to follow the standard Golang procedure to cross-compile, that consists in setting the `GOOS` and `GOARCH` environment variables according to the target machine.
 For instance, to build a node for Windows from another OS, run:
 ```
 GOOS=windows GOARCH=amd64 go build -o node.exe name-of-source-file.go
 ```

-#### How can i edit the library?
+### How can i edit the library?

 If you want to hack the library and test the results, unit tests can be launched with: